 Mr. Taggart, (he prefers to be called Ted by his clients) focuses exclusively on bankruptcy law and has helped hundreds of people in Chapter 7 and 13s across the Colorado state in simple cases to highly complex business cases.
 He has been a regular guest panelist of the Federal Bankruptcy Court advising people considering bankruptcy, has spoken at Bankruptcy Seminars, has appeared on Channel Nine News and in the Denver Post and has served as a Channel Nine LawLine Volunteer Attorney.
 Ted also has appeared several times on Colorado’s Best, on Channel 2, discussing a variety of bankruptcy issues.
 Click here for a snippet of his appearance.
 Ted is also a founding member and a director of the newly formed Colorado Consumer Bankruptcy Association (CCBA), an advocacy group dedicated to the protection of consumer rights in Colorado and the promotion of changes in state bankruptcy law.

-When bankruptcy is not an option, Ted has excellent track record of settling debt within the context of a possible bankruptcy.
-He thoroughly understands the creditor settlement game and has professional relationships with most of the collection attorneys in Denver and Vail Valley such as Machol & Johannes, David Bauer, Frank Ball Anderson & Keil, etc that can help in getting favorable and quick settlements in most cases.
+When bankruptcy is not an option, Ted has an excellent track record of settling debt within the context of a possible bankruptcy.
+He thoroughly understands the creditor settlement game and has professional relationships with most of the collection attorneys in Denver and Vail Valley, such as Machol & Johannes, David Bauer, Frank Ball Anderson & Keil, etc., that can help in getting favorable and quick settlements in most cases.

 Ted has offices in Denver and in the Vail Valley (Avon).